Tomislav-Mi/exploring-react-packages/README.md

 		- Lastly, I `expect` the element `toBeInTheDocument`.
 			- If it is not there, the test will fail.
 	- To run the test, we `npm test` in the terminal.
+	- Here's a [video](https://youtu.be/PG2LBFe8QCA) where I talk about setting up a first test.

 [^1]: State is data that changes and effects the UI.